alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

   </figure>
 {{< /rawhtml >}}

 It has a $5 diamond plate with `600` grit on one side and a $5 leather strop *(a piece of leather belt might work just as well)* on the other side.
 I attached the leather with two small screws at the top so I can take it out easily if I need a flexible strop for my carving gouge for example.
-It is loaded with `0.25 micron` diamond paste which can be found for cheap at gemstone cutting online stores *(the knife-specific pastes are a lot more expensive and I'm not sure why)*.
+It is loaded with diamond paste which can be found for cheap at gemstone cutting online stores *(the knife-specific pastes are a lot more expensive and I'm not sure why)*.

 To be honest, a $0.5 green compound *(chromium oxide)* works just as well for stropping, that's what I used before and still use for my detail carving knives.
 It gives a smoother edge than the diamond, the disadvantage being that it needs to be re-applied more often on the leather and that you need a bit more blade passes to get the same result.
 The diamonds seem be cutting faster, but really not much faster.